 blurred vision, tunnel vision, eye pain, or seeing halos around lights;

 painful or difficult urination; or

-dehydration - dizziness, confusion, feeling very thirsty, less urination or sweating.
+dehydration - dizziness, confusion, feeling very thirsty, or less urination.

 Common oxybutynin side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your other medicines, especially:

 cold or allergy medicine (Benadryl and others);